 White House says attack that killed 90, including 32 children, a ‘vile testament to an illegitimate regime’ in Syria.

-Earlier, UN chief Ban Ki-moon and UN-Arab League peace envoy Kofi Annan condemned the assault, calling it an “appalling and brutal” breach of international law.
+UN leader Ban Ki-moon and UN-Arab League peace envoy Kofi Annan have condemned a massacre of more than 90 civilians in Syria as an “appalling and brutal” breach of international law.

-“This appalling and brutal crime, involving indiscriminate and disproportionate use of force, is a flagrant violation of international law and of the commitments of the Syrian government to cease the use of heavy weapons in population centres and violence in all its forms,” a statement issued on behalf of the two officials said.
+“This appalling and brutal crime, involving indiscriminate and disproportionate use of force, is a flagrant violation of international law and of the commitments of the Syrian government to cease the use of heavy weapons in population centres and violence in all its forms,” said the statement issued on behalf of the UN secretary-general and the Syria envoy.

 Houla has been the scene of frequent anti-government protests since the uprising against Syrian President Bashar al-Assad began in March last year.
 The town has also become a hub for opposition fighters.

-Hadi al-Abdallah, speaking from Homs, said Houla was under the control of the Free Syrian Army, which meant government troops could not enter the town.
+Hadi al-Abdallah, speaking from Homs, said Houla was under the control of the FSA, which meant government troops could not enter the town.
 Instead, they were launching shells from a distance in a bid to defeat the rebels.